mpmath/mpmath/doc/manual.rst

 Compatibility
 -------------

-The floating-point arithmetic provided by processors that conform to the IEEE 754 *double precision* standard has a precision of 53 bits and uses rounding to nearest.
+The floating-point arithmetic provided by processors that conform to the IEEE 754 *double precision* standard has a precision of 53 bits and rounds to nearest.
 (Additional precision and rounding modes are usually available, but regular double precision arithmetic should be the most familiar to Python users, since the Python ``float`` type corresponds to an IEEE double with rounding to nearest on most systems.)

 This corresponds roughly to a decimal accuracy of 15 digits, and is the default precision used by mpmath.
 Thus, under normal circumstances, mpmath should produce identical results to Python ``float`` operations.
-This is not always true, for two reasons:
+This is not always true, for the following reasons:

 1) Hardware floats have a limited exponent range, as discussed above.
-Numbers very close to the exponent limit may be rounded subnormally, meaning that they lose precision.
+Machine floats very close to the exponent limit may be rounded subnormally, meaning that they lose precision.
+Python may also raise an exception instead of rounding a ``float`` subnormally.

-2) Hardware floats don't always round correctly.
-(This is commonly the case for transcendental functions like ``log`` and ``sin``, but even square roots seem to be inaccurate on most systems, and mpmath has been run on at least one modern system where Python's builtin ``float`` multiplication was inaccurate, causing mpmath's float compatibility tests to fail.)
+2) Hardware floating-point operations don't always round correctly.
+This is commonly the case for hardware implementations of transcendental functions like ``log`` and ``sin``, but even square roots seem to be inaccurate on some systems, and mpmath has been run on at least one modern system where Python's builtin ``float`` multiplication was inaccurate, causing mpmath's float compatibility tests to fail.

 3) Mpmath may of course have bugs.
 (However, the basic arithmetic has been tested fairly thoroughly by now.
 (1) and (2) are the more common causes of discrepancies.)